Codex + Claude Workflows / Foundation

 01

 Start with this video's job: A hands-on demo of pairing OpenAI's Codex with Paper (a Figma-like canvas exposed over an MCP server) to produce real design work in natural language—a full Avis brand refresh, LinkedIn carousels, a Tanner Goods marketing email, a SaaS website redesign, and a mobile habit-tracker—using a strategy-doc-then-design two-prompt workflow and GPT image gen for mockups.
-Treat "Inspect" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:13, where the video says: “entire mobile app experiences.
 And the beauty of all of this, guess what?
 It can be done by just talking to Codex in natural language.
 So let me show you how you too can become a professional designer...”

 02